ed-kung/CSUN-Econ-433/index.md

 	- A reading assignment (textbook chapter or article).
 	- A discussion assignment related to the assigned reading.
 The discussion will be held on Packback, an online discussion platform.
-	- A problem set, to be submitted on paper.
+	- A problem set, to be submitted in a greenbook or stapled sheets of paper.
 Students can elect to work in groups of up to 3 on problem sets.
 If you work in a group, your group only has to make one submission for the whole group.
 For each problem set, only a randomly selected set of questions will be graded.

 - **Lab Assignments (20%)**